TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 Here, $bold(e)^w_m$ denotes the embedding of token $m$ in the sequence, and the loss is ignored, i.e. 0, if the token is the padding token, denoted $bold(t)_mono(["PAD"])$.

+We refrain from showing and analyzing the training and validation loss, as it is difficult to judge the quality of the student model just by looking at the distillation loss.
+Even though a low distillation loss is a good sign, there are no additional metrics to express how well the language understanding of our student is (we actually observe a similar behavior of the loss as in the image KD, see @distil_d2v2_loss).
+We therefore directly advance to finetuning the distilled student model on downstream tasks.

 ==== Finetuning
 To get a sense of the language understanding capabilities of the trained/distilled student model, we finetune it on all GLUE benchmark tasks @glue, which are described in @unimodal_data, and visualized in @glue_example.